-Section 4 The Judicial Authority
+Section 4: The Judicial Authority

 - a.
-The honour of the judiciary, and the probity and impartiality of judges, is the basis of government and the guarantee of rights and freedoms. - b.
+The honor of the judiciary, and the probity and impartiality of judges, is the basis of government and the guarantee of rights and freedoms. - b.
 No authority shall prevail over the judgment of a judge, and under no circumstances may the course of justice be interfered with.
 The law guarantees the independence of the judiciary, and the law shall lay down the guarantees of judges and the provisions pertaining to them. - c.
 The law shall lay down the provisions pertaining to the Public Prosecution Office, the tasks of the office for delivery of formal legal opinions, the preparation of legislation, State representation before the law, and personnel employed on such matters. - d.
 The provisions governing advocacy shall be regulated by law.

 - a.
 The various types and degrees of the courts shall be regulated by law, and the law shall state their functions and jurisdiction. - b.
 The jurisdiction of military courts shall be confined to military offences committed by members of the Defence Force, the National Guard, and the Security Forces.
-It does not extend to other persons except when martial law is declared and within the bounds prescribed by law. - c.
-Court hearings shall be held in public except in exceptional cases prescribed by law. - d.
-A Higher Judicial Council shall be established by law to supervise the smooth running of work in the courts and their supporting organs.
-The powers of the Higher Judicial Council in the functional affairs of judicial personnel and the Public Prosecution Office shall be prescribed by law.
+It does not extend to other persons except when martial law is declared and within the bounds prescribed by law.